-- (2) The converging 1W and 2W videotex systems will not compete with each other.
+(2) The converging 1W and 2W videotex systems will not compete with each other.
 On the contrary, they will economize the widespread use of videotex services in a way that even mass applications of this technology will become feasible.
-In general, 1WN videotex systems will be seen primarily as supporting and upgrading the usual TV programs and, in addition, some information retrieval/distribution capabilities of very limited, general, or emerging nature.
-1WW videotex (or fullchannel teletext) systems are likely to emerge.
-Their information capacity of 50,000-100,000 rotating videotex frames will enable general, but broader information to be made available to the public and businesses, such as that provided by governments or local authorities.
-It can be expected that not only the information retrieval and message sending but also the educational use of such systems will become of major importance.
+In general, 1WN videotex systems will be seen primarily as supporting and upgrading the usual tv programs and, in addition, some information retrieval/distribution capabilities of very limited, general, or emerging nature.
+1WW videotex (or full-channel teletext) systems are likely to emerge. information capacity Their of 50,000-100,000 rotating videotex frame will enable general, but broader, information to be made available to the public and businesses, such as that provided by governments or local authorities.
+It can be expected that not only information retrieval and message sending but also the educational use of such systems will become of major importance.
 Two-way videotex systems will be applied primarily in those areas where two-way interaction with a central computer is necessary.
-Message sending, teleshopping, financial and other types of transaction belong to this category, as well as access to time-sharing and other third party computers for computations and other real interactive applications.
-Two-wav videotex will also continue to support information retrieval in those areas where access to information by the user community is relatively rare and it would be a waste of resources to put such information on "continuous" disposal, which is the case with 1W videotex systems. - (3) As to the implementation of 1WW videotex systems, two alternatives seem to be feasible at present: to use a dedicated cable TV channel, or to use a spare channel of a direct-broadcast satellite system.
-As to the choice of the above two telecommunications media, the state of cable TV infrastructure, future development plans, the availability of three direct-broadcast satellite system channels, and corresponding government policy will play a major role. - (4) The penetration of 1W and 2W videotex systems, can be summarized as follows.
-The microelectronics and information technology components will not be a barrier in the market penetration process.
+Message sending, teleshopping, financial and other types of transaction belong to this category, as well as access to timesharing and other third-party computers for computations and other real interactive applications.
+Two-way videotex will also continue to support information retrieval in those areas where access to information by the user community is relatively rare and it would be a waste of resources to put such information on continuous availability, which is the case with 1W videotex systems

+- (3) As to the implementation of 1WW videotex systems, two alternatives seem to be feasible at present: to use a dedicated cable tv channel, or to use a spare channel of a direct-broadcast satellite system.
+As to the choice of the above two telecommunications media, the state of cable tv infrastructure, future development plans, the availability of three direct-broadcast satellite system channels, and corresponding government policy will play a major role. - (4) The penetration of 1W and 2W videotex systems, can be summarized as follows.
+Microelectronics and information technology components will not be a barrier in the market penetration process.
 Both the videotex service computer as well as the terminal side can be satisfied according to the emerging demands.
 The state of the telecommunications infrastructure for a given country might become a barrier for future videotex systems.
 Historical statistics show that the development of a fully wired telecommunications infrastructure takes considerably longer than the build up of media based on broadcasting.
 Therefore, when creating national information and telecommunications policy concerning future 1W and 2W videotex systems, these factors have to be taken into consideration.
 Roughly speaking, one may say that for developing countries with little or no telecommunications infrastructure, it is better to put as much videotex service on the broadcast media as possible.
-For the developed countries with congested broadcast frequencies and well developed terrestrial infrastructures it is preferable to put 1W and 2W videotext on cable TV, the telephone, and the national packetswitching network.
+For developed countries with congested broadcast frequencies and well-developed terrestrial infrastructures, it is possible to put 1W and 2W videotex on cable tv, the telephone, and the national packet-switching network.